International Day of Families 2023 – History and Significance

 World Family Day Themes

-Each year, the United Nations decides upon a theme for the International Day of Families.
+Every year, the United Nations decides upon a theme for the International Day of Families.
 This helps to define the overall direction of the issues that will be highlighted.
 The theme changes each year depending on new challenges and developments.
-This year’s theme is ‘Families and Climate Action’.
+This year’s theme is ‘Families and Urbanization’.
 The different themes in the past are as follows:

 - Families and Inclusive Societies – 2018